 What is Utilitarian / Consequentialist / Greatest Happiness Theory?
-Each is a slightly different name for the general theory that “that which does the most good (the most happiness) for the most people is the best”.
+Each is a slightly different name for the general theory that “that which does the most good (the most happiness) for the most people is the best.”
 This theory generally ranks spiritual and intellectual happiness (higher orders) over lower order animal happiness (why the world shouldn’t be run by pleasure seeking and vices).
-There are many sub-types to this theory, including vitally, “rule-“, “act-“, and “two-level-” versions which allow room to create “mixed” theories that embrace Deontological ethics (theories that don’t just accept the realist idea that “the ends always justify the means” with no other moral considerations).
-TIP: Not all justifications needed to understand the nuances of the theory are given in this paragraph, but that is the gist.
+There are many sub-types to this theory, including vitally, “rule-,” “act-,” and “two-level-” versions which allow room to create “mixed” theories that embrace Deontological ethics, which don’t accept the realist idea that “the ends always justify the means” with no other moral considerations, and Virtue ethics, which treats virtue as a human property and has a more idealistic approach.
+TIP: Not all justifications needed to understand the nuances of ethics theory are given in this paragraph, but that is “the gist.”

 Later, we can see these same theories reflected in the works of thinkers like Machiavelli, Kant, and Locke, and then reflected in the governments of some of history’s favorite Republics and their more benevolent policies.

 Why is it that the history of the Utilitarian / Consequentialist / Greatest Happiness theory stretches from the start of philosophy to today?
-Well, now we can state the obvious… because when one applies reason and empathy and thought long enough to the questions that surround moral philosophy… it tends to result in some sort of greatest happiness theory that generally says, “happiness is the point of life” (see essay for detailed explainer, or see an essay on utilitarianism and fairness).
+We can state the obvious, because when one applies reason and empathy and thought long enough to the questions that surround moral philosophy, we tend to find some sort of greatest happiness theory that says, “happiness is the point of life.”
+See the essay for a detailed explanation, or see an essay on utilitarianism and fairness).

 The general gist is simple, the centuries of nuance and thought and debate that have gone on aren’t.
-No, Aristotle and Mill don’t have exact same happiness theories, but it is no less than staggering that moral theory/virtue theory has remained so consistent since 300’s B.C.
+No, Aristotle and Mill don’t have same happiness theories, but it is no less than staggering that moral theory/virtue theory has remained so consistent since 300’s B.C.

-Aristotle on “the ends” of the state (happiness for the state, “the arete of the state”, being the greatest ends of happiness for the most people… AKA, Greatest Happiness Theory as presented in 350 BC in the first two chapters of one of the most famous books of philosophy of all time Nicomachean Ethics.
+Aristotle’s thoughts on “the ends” of the state were that happiness for the state, “the arete of the state,” was the greatest end of happiness for the most people.
+It was known as the Greatest Happiness Theory and presented in 350 BC in the first two chapters of one of the most famous books of philosophy of all time Nicomachean Ethics.